webxdc/webxdc-scores/README.md

 </html>
 ```

-Then you will have an scores API via `window.highscores` object, check `dist/webxdc-scores.d.ts` file for documentation of the available API.
+Then you will have an scores API via `window.highscores` object, check [dist/webxdc-scores.d.ts](https://github.com/webxdc/webxdc-scores/blob/main/dist/webxdc-scores.d.ts) file for documentation of the available API.

-For a full example check the `example/index.html` file included in this repository.
+For a full example check the [example/index.html](https://github.com/webxdc/webxdc-scores/blob/main/example/index.html) file.